calebstein1/InputHandler/README.md

 ## What's next?

-Getting a proper Vector2 from the gamepad control sticks for movement is pretty necessary.
-Control stick movement just feels weird right now without that.
-Top priority to fix.

-After that, saving and loading inputmaps to and from files in a serialized format would be nice.
+Saving and loading inputmaps to and from files in a serialized format would be nice.
 The current dictionary approach is pretty unwieldy and the whole thing would be much cleaner as JSON or YAML or basically anything else combined with a bit of logic to assemble the dictionary at runtime or new InputHandler initialization.